 Although the non-sworn Parkview officers do not make arrests, (sworn Parkview Police officer do have arrest powers), they do maintain a very close working relationship with the Fort Wayne Police Department and other state and local law enforcement agencies.
-Though the University does not have any written memoranda of understanding with local law enforcement agencies for the investigation of alleged criminal offenses, local law enforcement agencies are quick to respond to call for assistance from crime victims and University staff alike.
+The University does have any written memoranda of understanding with local law enforcement agencies for the investigation of alleged criminal offenses, local law enforcement agencies are quick to respond to call for assistance from crime victims and University staff alike.